-The 57th International Viola Competition is organised by Beethovenův Hradec, z.s., in cooperation with the National Heritage Institute – the Hradec nad Moravicí Castle Administration, and with the financial support of the Moravian-Silesian Region, the Czech Ministry of Culture, and other sponsoring parties.
+The 58th International Piano Competition is organised by Beethovenův Hradec, z. s., in cooperation with the National Heritage Institute — the Hradec nad Moravicí Castle Administration, and with the financial sup- port of the Moravian-Silesian Region, the Czech Ministry of Culture, and other sponsoring parties.

 The competition is open to artists aged 30 or less.
 All competition rounds are open to the public; competitors do not play anonymously.
-Piano accompanists will be available for all competitors.
-The piano accompaniment fee is EUR 35 (or CZK 900), to be paid in full at the time of the competition.
-Audio or video recordings made during the competition may be used for promotional purposes without any further consent from the competitor(s).
+Audio or video recordings made during the competition may be used for promotional purposes without the competitors‘ further consent.
 No copyright related to the aforementioned use of recordings is applicable.

-The competition is held between June 12 – 16, 2019 at the Hradec nad Moravicí castle, Czech Republic, in which the Lichnovský family once hosted a number of prominent figures, including Ludwig van Beethoven from 1806–1811 and Franz Liszt in 1846 and 1848.
+The competition is held on 23—27 June, 2020, at the Hradec nad Moravicí castle, Czech Republic, in which the Lichnovský family once hosted a number of prominent figures, including Ludwig van Beethoven in 1806 and 1811 and Franz Liszt in 1846 and 1848.
 The final round will take place in the Silesian Theatre in Opava.

 Competitors must pay the entry fee of EUR 65 (or CZK 1600) to the following bank account no later than 12 April 2019.